Medical Dictionary |

 Food and Drug Administration

-If OTC medicines don't relieve your pain, your doctor may prescribe something stronger.
-Many NSAIDs are also available at higher prescription doses.
-The most powerful pain relievers are opioids.
-They are very effective, but they can sometimes have serious side effects.
-There is also a risk of opioids.
-Because of the risks, you must use them only under a doctor's supervision.
+Opioids are very effective, but they can sometimes have serious side effects.
+There is also a risk of addiction.
+Because of the risks, you must use them only under your provider's supervision.